 You might have heard the saying that you can’t teach an old dog new tricks.
-However, this is absolutely untrue.
+However, we know this to be untrue!

-Properly training your pet (no matter if they’re young or old) is important to building a positive and lasting relationship all while keeping him or her stimulated and happy.
-And while there are many different training techniques some people swear by, positive reinforcement is typically the best for most pets.
+Properly training your pet (no matter if they’re young or old) is important to building a positive and lasting relationship while keeping him or her stimulated and happy.
+And while there are many different training techniques to choose from, positive reinforcement is typically the best for most pets.

 Let’s take a closer look at animal positive reinforcement training, including what it entails and some tips for getting started with your four-legged friend.